Action of 27 June 1798: Background

-With Malta secure, Bonaparte seized the Maltese army and navy, adding them to his own forces.
-He garrisoned Valletta and among the wealth he appropriated from the island was the entire property of the Roman Catholic Church in the island.
-Much of this was auctioned off, while other treasures were to be transported to France, along with dispatches carried by the wounded General Louis Baraguey d'Hilliers and other soldiers wounded during the invasion.
-On 19 June Bonaparte divided his forces, leaving 4,000 men to hold the island while the remainder of the convoy embarked on the second leg of the journey to Egypt.
-One ship was detailed to return to France with the wounded, despatches and some of the treasure.
-For this purpose the 36-gun frigate Sensible under Captain G. F. J. Bourdé was selected, although much of the regular crew was removed and replaced with freed Maltese galley slaves.
+With Malta secure, Napoleon took control over the Maltese army and navy, adding them to his own forces.
+He garrisoned Valletta and among the items he seized included all properties owned by the Catholic Church in Malta.
+Much of the seized items were auctioned off, while others were ordered to be sent back to France along with dispatches carried by the wounded General Louis Baraguey d'Hilliers and other soldiers injured during the invasion.
+On 19 June Napoleon divided his forces, leaving 4,000 men to garrison the island while the remainder of the fleet set sail for Egypt.
+One ship was ordered to return to France with the wounded, despatches and some of the loot.
+For this purpose the 36-gun frigate Sensible under Frigate Captain Guillaume-François-Joseph Bourdé was selected, although much of her existing crew was removed and replaced with freed Maltese galley slaves.

-Although Bonaparte had not expected British interference in his operations against Egypt, the Royal Navy had responded to the reports of French mobilisation on the south coast by despatching a small squadron to the Ligurian Sea under Rear-Admiral Sir Horatio Nelson.
+Although Napoleon had not expected British interference in his operations against Egypt, the Royal Navy had responded to the reports of French mobilisation on the south coast by dispatching a small squadron to the Ligurian Sea under Rear-Admiral of the Blue Sir Horatio Nelson.
 Arriving on 21 May, Nelson's squadron was struck by a severe storm and was forced to make hasty repairs off Sardinia.
 The storm had also dispersed the squadron's frigates, leaving Nelson with only three ships of the line.
-Although he was reinforced by another ten ships of the line and a fourth rate on 7 June, he still lacked any scouts and was thus severely hampered in his ability to search for information on French operations.
+Although he was reinforced by another 11 ships of the line on 7 June, he still lacked any scouts and was thus severely hampered in his ability to search for information on French operations.
 The detached frigates had been scattered across the Western Mediterranean, and were unable to locate either the British or the French fleets.
-Reinforcements sent by Vice-Admiral Earl St Vincent at the Tagus River suffered from the same problem, the frigates spreading out widely in their search but failing to discover either of the main British or French forces, which were rapidly sailing southeastwards towards Alexandria.
+Reinforcements sent by Admiral of the Blue Earl St Vincent at the Tagus River suffered from the same problem, the frigates spreading out widely in their search but failing to discover either of the main British or French forces, which were rapidly sailing southeastwards towards Alexandria.